viki-org/storm-docker/source/docs/docker/zookeeper.md

 [Zookeeper](http://zookeeper.apache.org/).
 Storm uses Zookeeper for coordinating a cluster.

-For machines which run multiple components of the storm-docker repository, the Zookeeper Docker has to be started first, since the storm-nimbus and storm-ui Docker link to the Zookeeper Docker.

 ## Services Running in this Docker

 - SSH daemon (accessible only from the machine running the Docker)